Richard-Barrett/ITDataServicesInfra/README.md

 2. For Serving and Storing the Repository on a Server/VM as the **Master Branch** Under the **Service_Account and/or Root User** for data interaction:
 - **`/srv/Git/ITDataServicesInfra/`**

+## Administration
+This directory houses all of the provisioning scripts for machines.
+It contains scripts to set up and install packages, configure a package manager for Windows, and install the initial set-up.
+The scripts also contain setting up server, developer, and local components to help you work with the repository faster.

+## Python
+This directory contains all of the Python Scripts an organization within public education could ever need to scrape data and export and import data in and out of an SIS system.
+Furthermore, it will help automate a lot of tasks that users within Educational Administration such as test administration uploads for many of the national tests such as ACT, AP, SAT, TSI, PSAT, and State Standard Tets.

+## Virtualization
+This directory contains a lot of information and virtualization techniques that are used throughout the industry.
+You can create Vagrant Boxes, Libvirt Machines, and set up labs easily to help you develop locally as well as pull down containers and get started with Docker and Kubernetes.

 ## Using Git

 You can add files to git within your terminal, while you are coding.